Shift vector sign reversal in the Alcubierre warp drive spacetime geometry and nonlinear Burgers-type dynamics: Shift vector sign reversal

 It has been proposed in previous works to couple the WD geometry to simple known sources of matter and energy to try to obtain solutions of the Einstein equations with these sources \cite{nos1, nos2, nos3, nos4, nos5}.
-It was then noticed that a Burgers-type equation describing the dynamics of shock waves \cite{Burgers1948} appears naturally {when the sources composed by dust, perfect fluid, anisotropic fluid, and perfect fluid with cosmological constant are studied with the WD metric.
+It was then noticed that a Burgers-type equation describing the dynamics of shock waves \cite{Burgers1948} naturally arises when sources composed of dust, a perfect fluid, an anisotropic fluid, and a perfect fluid with a cosmological constant are studied with the WD metric.
 This is so because several solutions reduce to the vacuum case.
-Coupling the energy-momentum sources to the warp drive metric leads to vacuum solutions with vanishing energy-momentum tensors, which in a geometrical sense is equivalent to the choice $(\partial\beta/\partial y)^2+ (\partial\beta/\partial z)^2 = 0$ appearing in Eq.\ \eqref{negeng2}.
-This seems to mean that there is no energy density due to the vacuum, a result that also appears in other geometrical analyses as a type of gauge \cite[see Refs.][]{nos1,nos2,nos4}.}
+Coupling the EMT sources to the WD metric leads to vacuum solutions with vanishing EMT, which, in a geometrical sense, are equivalent to setting the following equation to zero \be \left(\frac{\partial\beta}{\partial y}\right)^2 + \left(\frac{\partial\beta}{\partial z}\right)^2 = 0. \ee Eq.\,\eqref{transvgauge} is the norm of the transverse gradient in the y-z plane, and appears in Eq.\,\eqref{negeng2}.
+This seems to mean that there is no energy density due to the vacuum, a result that also appears in other geometrical analyses as a type of gauge \cite[see Refs.][]{nos1, nos2, nos4}.